Cu3PO42/gtk-session-lock/README.md

 The library can be used from any language supporting GObject Introspection.
 Please refer to the docs for your respective language for instructions.

+## Examples

+kotontrion has kindly contributed C and Python examples, which you can find in the `examples/` subdirectory.

 ## Building From Source
 1. Clone this repo